sergeballif/NSC-Math-181/Specifications.md

 + Both axes should include tick marks that are sufficiently labeled to show the scaling.
 Choose scale increments for both axes that are easy to read.
 + If you are graphing more than one function on the same set of axes, each individual function must be clearly labeled.

-Graphs that are included in a writeup for a Problem, Teaching Item, or Miniproject _must_ satisfy all of these stylistic elements in order to be marked at Mastery level unless the context of the problem prohibits one or more of these elements being met.
+Graphs that are included in a writeup for a Problem or Miniproject _must_ satisfy all of these stylistic elements in order to be marked as __PASS__ unless the context of the problem prohibits one or more of these elements being met.
 For example, if you are asked to draw a graph of a function but the function does not correspond to any real-world relationship and does not have units, then obviously your axis labels do not need to include the quantity or the units.
 (But they _should_ include the correct variable name.)